Rethinking Gating Mechanism in Sparse MoE: Handling Arbitrary Modality Inputs with Confidence-Guided Gate: Experiment

 \subsection{Why Does Confidence-Guided Gating Improve Performance?}

-We implemented experiment on switching different gating mechanisms in our propose method as shown in Table \ref{tab:gating_switch} and we also plot the expert selection heatmap in Appendix \ref{ap:Visualization}.
-Softmax gating mechanism has the worse expert collapse, leading to the poorer performance than the balance softmax gating.
-However, such load balance loss is hard to learn proper routing scores since the optimization is opposite as stated in Section \ref{sec:background}, leading to suboptimal solution in this ablation.
+We implemented experiment on switching different gating mechanisms in our propose method as shown in Table \ref{tab:gating_switch} and plot the expert selection heatmap in Appendix \ref{ap:Visualization}.
+Figure \ref{fig:softmax_selection} illustrates the softmax gating mechanism without load balance regularization, which exhibits severe expert collapse where only a few experts are consistently selected throughout training.
+Although load balance loss is adapted to distribute the load, it is hard to learn proper routing scores since the optimization is opposite as stated in Section \ref{sec:background}, leading to suboptimal solution in this ablation.
 Softmax w/ $\mathcal{L}_{load}$ variant shows "Sharp Sinusoidal Wave" expert selection pattern as shown in Figure \ref{fig:softmax_load_balanced_selection_noLegend}, indicating the selection is ambiguous and difficulty on convergence.
 We also found that considering the uniform weight for all experts can achieve similar performance as sole softmax and generate similar sinusoidal pattern as softmax w/ $\mathcal{L}_{load}$, shown in Figure \ref{fig:Mean_selection}.